 About Me

-Hi, I am Pavel, welcome to my website!
+Hi, I am Pavel.
+Welcome to my website!
 I am an astrophysicist interested in galaxy formation and evolution.
 I am a NWO-Veni Fellow at Leiden Observatory.
 I study the dynamics of galaxies through cosmic time.
 Here you can find some general information about me, and if you want to know more about my research, please follow this link.

 Positions after PhD: